-Everyone wants to start out 2016 strong, but it’s finishing strong that’s also important.
+Everyone wants to start out the year strong, but it’s finishing strong that’s also important.
 Many resolutions and goals are never reached because we get caught up in what’s happening in our life, and because we haven’t developed the mental strength to keep ourselves going when the momentum from the New Year wears off.

 However, a lot of getting yourself to your goals and surpassing them is about being mentally strong for when those hard moments hits.
 Discipline is developed, so it will power the continual ability to make great choices toward what you want.
 Remember, not to sacrifice what you really want for some pleasure now.

-However, being mentally stronger doesn’t mean it has to be a tough grind, here are a few tips and tricks which can help you.
+Being mentally stronger doesn’t mean it has to be a tough grind, here are a few tips and tricks which can help you.
 Just like if you want to be stronger physically you have to do exercises to keep the muscles strong, do build mental strength you have to do exercises to help build those habits and beliefs.

 One of the best ways to build mental strength is to find habits and small tips throughout the day to keep your energy high, mind-set positive, and help develop habits and skills which will help move you forward and keep you feeling good about what you’re doing.
 Meanwhile, you’re building mental strength in a way which won’t leave you feeling exhausted and overwhelmed.